cuicaihao/bash_scripting_tutorial/README.md

 - A set of activities to help you solidify your knowledge and skills.

 Think of the activities not as tutorial questions (such as you may get in a class at school) but as direction on where to explore in the Linux environment to benefit from your new knowledge and skills.

 Treat the activities as a starting point for exploration.
 The further you take it, the better you will do.
-(How well you do and how far you go depends on how unlazy you are.)
+(How well you do and how far you go depends on how diligent you are.)

 ## General House Rules

 - I'll refer to Linux in the following pages, whenever I do, assume I'm actually saying Unix/ Linux.
 Linux is an offshoot of Unix and behaves pretty much exactly the same.
 - Whenever you see `<something>`, what this means is that you are to replace this with something useful.
 Replace the whole thing (including the < and >).
 If you see something such as <n> then it usually means replace this with a number.
-- Whenevery you see `[something]` this usually means that this something is optional.
+- Whenever you see `[something]` this usually means that this something is optional.
 When you run the command you may put in the something or leave it out.

 ## Problem Solving and Creative Thinking